 Another challenge is the need to address environmental concerns.
 Oman’s climate is harsh, with high temperatures and limited rainfall.
 Architects and builders must design buildings that can withstand these conditions while also being energy-efficient and sustainable.
 This requires the use of appropriate materials, such as locally sourced stone and wood, and the incorporation of features such as shading devices and natural ventilation.

-Despite these challenges, there are also many opportunities for architects and builders in Oman.
 The country’s rapid development has created a demand for new buildings and infrastructure, and there is a growing interest in sustainable design and construction.
 Additionally, Oman’s strategic location at the crossroads of Asia, Africa, and the Middle East makes it an attractive destination for international architects and builders.

 In conclusion, architects and builders in Oman face several challenges as they navigate the changing architectural landscape.
 However, with careful planning and a commitment to sustainability and innovation, they can create buildings that honor Oman’s rich architectural heritage while also embracing the opportunities presented by modernization and globalization.